 Dhorpatan Hunting Reserve itself rarely gets hunters anymore.
 Those that do appear are only allowed to hunt overpopulated blue sheep, tahr, muntjac and wild boar.

 Most people visit Guerrilla Trail to get a sense of remote and rural Nepal.
 Teahouses are quite basic and bucket showers every few days is about the norm.
+For long-term visitors to Nepal this trek offers a taste of old Nepal.
+While for new visitors it's a chance at a low altitude trek.

 This map shows you the Guerrilla Trail.